apatel6076/cmsc491BlockchainFinalProject/README.md

 # cmsc491BlockchainFinalProject
+Food Supply Chain Application on IBM Hyperledger Fabric.

-This project is adapted from the Book: Blockchain by Example by Bellaj Badr; Xun Wu; Richard Horrocks
+This project is adapted from the Book: Blockchain by Example by Bellaj Badr; Xun Wu; Richard Horrocks For details on setup and executing the code,refer to Chapter 10 - Blockchain By Example.

 Prerequisites: